 It is not terribly hard to find many faults with compulsory government/public schooling.
 Incredible taxation levels, standardized testing, one-size-fits-all curriculum, one-size-fits-all approaches to learning, one-parent families, poverty, bullying, lack of age mixing, immensely power teachers’ unions and many more factors all contribute to often lackluster results.
 Government schools control most of the marketplace, and in many location parents have few choices.
 Below is a popular video ‘indicting’ the outdated public school system model, and it raises many poignant feelings from those attending, or those who formerly attended, public schools.

 However, I believe there is no miracle method, no panacea, no one way that will work best for all children and young adults to learn.
 In my opinion, there is simply no short cut to parents knowing their child, researching the best options, and choosing what best fits their son or daughter and their available budget.
 Many ‘products’ of public schools, myself included in this, simply bought or rented a home in a superior public school district figuring that this is the best way to help their child learn.
+There are also financial and time considerations that are different for every family to consider.

 Alternatives or derivations from mass public schooling include homeschooling, cyber schooling, Montessori methods, private schools, community schools and charter schools that may suit some parents, children, and young adults.
 Keep in mind that more government taxation and spending on public schools certainly does not equate to higher quality or better learning experience.